Annual Survey on End-Use of Refined Petroleum Products (AEND)

 Revisions and seasonal adjustment

-The response rate for this survey is 70%.
+The response rate for this survey is roughly 70%.

 For a census, the main source of error in statistical estimates is due to non-response.
 Non-response bias is minimized by making special effort during data collection to encourage non-respondents to reply to the questionnaire.
 In cases where imputation is required, imputed data is carefully reviewed to ensure validity and consistency with current and any previously reported data that is available.